KOREAN LANGUAGE AND CULTURE

 Why should I take this Trinity Elective?

 Beginner Level.
 Korean is a fascinating language with a uniquely logical and easy-to-learn writing system.
-As well as learning some basics of spoken and written Korean, you will also engage with the topic “Still at war?
-North & South Korea”.
+As well as learning some basics of spoken and written Korean, you will also explore a cultural topic in its linguistic context.

 What will I learn?